What is a Disability?

 Who are people with disability?

 Disability is part of human diversity.
-One in five people in Australia, almost 4 million people, have a disability and this proportion is increasing with the ageing population.
-People with disability purchase consumer goods, have jobs, go on holidays, access information and do all of the things that people without disability do.
+One in five people in Australia, almost 4 million people, have a disability and this proportion is increasing with an ageing population.
+People with disability purchase consumer goods, have jobs, go on holidays, access information and contribute to society in the same way that people without disability do.
 The only difference is that often people with disability come up against significant barriers while trying to do the things that many of us take for granted.

 Types of disability

-The majority of people with disability have a physical disability 83.9%, 11.3% have mental and behavioural disability and 4.8% have an intellectual or developmental disability.
+The majority of people with disability have a physical disability (83.9%), while 11.3% have mental and behavioural disability and 4.8% have an intellectual or developmental disability.

 The breadth of impairments and medical conditions covered by the DDA are set out below: